THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

-It was to show you there are many different budgets out there and you can find the one that works best for you.
+It was to show you there are many different budgets out there, and you can find the budgeting method that works best for you.

-Just be open to the fact that the one you think is right for you might not actually be right and you will have to try again.
+Just be open to the fact that the one you think is right for you might not be right, and you will have to try again.

-As I mentioned earlier, I had to try 4 budgets before I found the one that worked for us.
+As I mentioned earlier, I had to try four budgets before I found the one that worked for us.